modaresimr/evalseg/README.md

 This project is intended to evaluate Medical Segmentation approaches from multiple prespective.

-Please cite us if you use our codes ;)
+Please cite us if you use our codes or ideas ;)

 ```
 @misc{modaresi2022mis,